How to Watch the 2021 Brazil Grand Prix From Anywhere

 I was also surprised by how consistent and fast PIA’s overall speeds were across different countries.
 I ran speed tests on over 60 servers across the US, UK, France, Germany, and Australia and found that my traffic never dropped below 24Mbps.
 This was fast enough for me to keep up with the results on the track in HD and with no interruptions.

 I was annoyed that PIA sometimes struggled to unblock my streaming services and I had to try several different servers to find the one that worked.
 Thankfully, switching PIA servers takes only a couple of seconds so I didn’t miss the start of the race.
-I also contacted PIA’s customer service to ask which servers were the best for watching the Austria Grand Prix.
+I also contacted PIA’s customer service to ask which servers were the best for watching the Brazil Grand Prix.
 The online advisor was very helpful and even suggested I should save my top servers so I could connect to them a lot faster in the future.

 If you’re not sure which VPN to choose, I suggest you download PIA with its money-back guarantee to test it for 30 days before you commit to a subscription.
 I made the most of the refund policy for the full 30 days before connecting to the 24/7 live chat to cancel my account.
 The PIA representative asked me to reconsider, but he approved my request when I said it was my final decision.
 My money was in my bank account a week later.